johnstonskj/locale-types/README.md

 ![mit License](https://img.shields.io/badge/license-mit-118811.svg)
 [![GitHub stars](https://img.shields.io/github/stars/johnstonskj/locale-types.svg)](https://github.com/johnstonskj/locale-types/stargazers)

-This crate provides a `Locale` enumeration, and a `LocaleString` structure are provided that may be used to parse and construct locale identifiers in a standards-conformant manner.
+This crate provides a `Locale` enumeration, `LocaleIdentifier` trait, and a `LocaleString` structure are provided that may be used to parse and construct locale identifiers in a standards-conformant manner.

 It is used by the `locale-codes` and `locale-settings` crates.